 Siya Kolisi Sends Strong Warning to Springboks Despite Their Big Win Against Argentina

-Springboks captain Siya Kolisi has delivered a powerful message to his teammates after their dominant victory over the Pumas of Argentina in the first round of their Rugby Championship on Saturday, September 27, 2025.
+Springboks captain Siya Kolisi delivered a powerful message to his teammates after their dominant victory over Argentina in the first round of the Rugby Championship on Saturday, 27 September 2025.

 The Boks are now close to retaining the Castle Lager Rugby Championship and need a win in the second round against Argentina at Twickenham, London.